Take Up the Challenge

-This year, I will for the second time participate in the Great Cycle Challenge.
+This year will be my third year to participate in the Great Cycle Challenge (GCC).
 What is GCC?
-I’ll summarize the detailed information given at this page below.
+I’ll summarize below; you can find detailed information at this page.

-Last summer, my good friend Michael McIntyre helped me move into my current apartment after I sold my home.
+Two summers ago, my good friend Mike McIntyre helped me move into my current apartment after I sold my home.
 He asked me to take this picture of him posing with my own bicycle and to share it:

 Then he asked me to join him in the GCC.
 What is it, you ask?

 Each year, people of all ages, abilities and from every state across the country set themselves a personal riding goal and challenge themselves to pedal to fight pediatric cancer.
-This year the challenge will take place throughout the month of September.
+Each year the challenge takes place during the month of September.

 Riders have a personal GCC web page on which we log the miles we ride and ask anyone with the desire and the means to help to donate as generously as possible to the cause.
 Here is my own page:

-Here is My Story at the top of my page:
+Here is part of My Story at the top of my page:

 Right now, cancer is the biggest killer of children from disease in the United States.
 Over 15,700 children are diagnosed every year, and sadly, 38 children die of cancer every week.
 One of these was my 3–year old step–grandson Brayden John Chandler, who died of Wilms’ Tumor, the most common form of childhood kidney cancer.
 Most kids with Wilms that get an early diagnosis go on to survive and lead normal lives.
 Brayden never got that chance.

-The National Cancer Institute will fund $6.9 billion in 2022 cancer research, a $353 million increase over 2021.
-But did you know that only 4% of that will be earmarked for pediatric cancer research?
+In 2023, the National Cancer Institute will earmark about $300 million for pediatric cancer research.
+That sounds like a huge investment, but it is only 4% of a total budget of over $7.7 billiion!
 This is an abomination.
-Please support me by making a generous donation to support research and give these kids the brighter futures they deserve.
+I have made the first donation of $250.
+Please join me and the Children’s Cancer Research Fund. by making a generous donation of your own to give these kids the brighter futures they deserve.
 Kids should be living their lives, not fighting for them.

 Welcome to the Schuylkill River Trail, a multi-use path that will extend 120 miles from Frackville in Schuylkill County, through Montgomery, Chester and Berks Counties to Philadelphia.
 It travels through the historically rich region of southeastern Pennsylvania.
 The trail passes through rural, agricultural, suburban, urban, and industrial landscapes.

 At the end of last year’s campaign, I was routinely logging 20 to 25 miles per ride at an average speed of 12.5 mi/hr.
-I recorded my first ride this year on a smartphone app called Strava.
-Here is that ride:
+I am again up to that pace and ready to begin riding in earnest in September.

 All the best,